jacknotes/shell/README.md

-# bash
-this is my common bash
+this is my common shell